is the Pat Brody Shelter for Cats?

 shelter does receive special rates from veterinarians, the

-covers only one-half to one-third of our costs.
+cover only one-half to one-third of our costs.
 Without the fee,

 we could not keep the shelter functioning.
 We depend on donations